HOW TO OPTIMISE YOUR SITE FOR VOICE SEARCH SEO FOR A BETTER FAN EXPERIENCE

-Siri is not using Google My Business, but uses solutions like Yelp or Foursquare.
-So you want to make sure you also have these profiles optimised and up to date so you don’t miss out on linking in with those communities.
+Siri does not use Google My Business, but uses solutions like Yelp or Foursquare.
+So you want to make sure you also have these profiles optimised and up to date, so you don’t miss out on linking in with those communities.

 When it comes to being noticed, you need to activate your existing network in order to get some 5-star reviews on all of the platforms we mentioned above, thereby growing your visibility.
 Make good use of what you already have!

 This is all you need to know so far in terms of local searches.
 A significant factor will be proximity, of course.

 2. Get mentioned on the search results page